1. What are they and what are they used for?

 FAQ 12 EGT Point 11.10 _ FAQ 29 Point 10.png

-• Go to Mailboxes and select the mailbox
+• Go to Mailboxes and select the mailbox.

-• Search for the user
+• Search for user

-• Add it to your mailbox by turning on the switch
+• Add it to your mailbox by turning on the switch.